 K A R E N L O H R M A N N [born in Hamburg, based in Los Angeles, Berlin, and Naples] combines her background in art and architecture with writing, teaching, editorial and curatorial projects.
-She is cofounder of SdMKLm, editor and producer at the art edition Correspondents, initiator of the multimedia testing ground BAY of MARS, and faculty at the Southern California Institute of Architecture, SCI-Arc.
+She is cofounder of SdMKLm, producer at Urban States, Correspondents editor, initiator of Bay of Mars, and program coordinator for the Master of Science in Design of Cities at the Southern California Institute of Architecture, SCI-Arc.

+EXT.
 Central to her multidimensional practice is the focus on editorial processes as critical and projective tools in the narration of landscape.
-She studies territorial and time-based conditions to understand when trends turn into movements, and how immediate environments transition into visual culture.
-This has grown from a long involvement with the exterior—EXT.* —as a specific setting, the condition for ambience and vision, the immanent whole of what we have come to differentiate into natural and artificial.
-The air and atmosphere out there.
-The reality check.**
+In viewing landscape as the image of the whole, she studies territorial and time-based conditions to understand when trends turn into movements, and how immediate environments transition into visual culture.
+This has grown from a long involvement with the exterior—EXT.—as a specific setting, as ambience, vision, and as the immanent whole of what once separated into natural and artificial.

 SdMKLm SdMKLm is the studio practice of Karen Lohrmann and Stefano de Martino.
 They address spaces in transformation, cultural manifestations and resultant landscapes.
 Their work is exhibited and published internationally.
 They have released three monographs and jointly run the platform Urban States, the edition Correspondents and the testing ground Bay of Mars.
 As part of Bay of Mars, they recently completed the spatial and ecological adjustment and reclamation of a 16th centruy rural complex and experimental landscape, in the Gulf of Naples.
 Their ongoing cycle of works, Waiting Land, was one of the conceptual segments of the FRAC’s Second Biennale d’Architecture d’Orleans, Years of Solitude.
 They currently work on Enduring Temporariness, a part fiction part documentary script, visual and sound essay on venture landscapes.